XiaomiWiki/XiaomiWiki.github.io/wiki/Fix_notifications_on_MIUI.md

 ### Instructions

-* Go to Settings > Battery > Battery saver > Choose apps and tap on the three dots in the top-right corner then select Turn off battery saver.
+* Go to Settings > Battery & performance > Choose apps and set "No restrictions" for all your important apps.

-* Go to Settings > Battery > Smart scenes > Scenes and turn off the strategies here.
+* Go to Settings > Battery & performance > Scenes and disable all strategies here.

-* Go to Settings > Permissions > Autostart and enable autostart for the apps you want to receive notifications from.
+* Go to Settings > Permissions > Autostart and enable autostart for the apps you'd like to receive notifications from.

-* Go to Settings > Notifications & status bar > App notifications and tweak the notification settings for the apps the way you want.
+* Go to Settings > Notifications & status bar > App notifications and tweak the notification settings for each app.